 There are many large tour boats conveniently located near Amsterdam Centraal train station.
 The tours usually last one hour and if you only have one day in Amsterdam, this is a handy way to see a lot of the city.
 Their big boat tours, with information in several languages, including English, French, German and Dutch.

 You can also book an Amsterdam canal boat cruise.
-This 75 minute tour is on an old wooden captain’s boat and includes cheese and a drink.
-The tour costs $30.57 per person.
+This 60 minute tour is on an old wooden captain’s boat and includes a cheese platter featuring Dutch Gouda and unlimited beers, wine and soft drinks!
+The tour costs $37.54 per person.

 Rijksmuseum, Van Gogh Museum and Anne Frank House